laurenbrown14/GVSU-CIS350-WLFZ/README.md

 # WLFZ

-The concept of out project is to allow users to input certain information based on their interests in different movies and we will output some ideas that they could watch.
+The concept of our project is to allow users to input certain information based on their interests in different movies and we will output some ideas that they could watch.
 We would also give them information on the movie, a sneak peek of it, and also check where it can be watched.
 The purpose of our project is to allow you to find something to watch without having to worry about endless scrolling.
 We can instead give you ideas that you will like.

 ## Team Members and Roles